johdavken/resintimer/README.md

 - Split → Weight → next Split

+- You only need to input the splits for the hoppers you wish to track.

+- Keep in mind that stored hopper weight can vary by however much is added when the hopper calls for resin. (target known minimum to avoid running out early)

 ![Line Setup Screen](screenshots/results.png)

 **5) Results**

-- Results display a single combined list, sorted by the most urgent hopper.
+Results display a single combined list, sorted by the most urgent hopper.

-- Each result includes:
+Each result includes:

 - Hopper rate (lb/hr)